 “I want to publish a book by the time I'm 30.”
 I said.

 Truthfully, I've wanted to be a published author since I was a little kid when I would spend my free time indoors writing plays and short stories.

 30 was just an arbitrary number, but I saw having a book published as a great trajectory for me and my (then) baby blog.

-They'll be publishing an as-yet unwritten (and untitled) book about my experiences with money AND the paperback version of my recent release, “The Millennial Homeowner: A Guide to Successfully Navigating Your First Home Purchase.”
+They'll be publishing the paperback version of my recent release, “The Millennial Homeowner: A Guide to Successfully Navigating Your First Home Purchase.”
 Click here to buy your copy on Amazon!